Shoppers take advantage of holiday sales to stock up on essentials

 Sold by Amazon

 This pack includes 24 rolls of toilet paper.
-It’s part of Amazon’s Stock Up & Save page: You save 20% when you buy $50 or more.
+It is part of Amazon’s Stock Up & Save page: You save 20% when you buy $50 or more.
 This ultra-soft toilet paper comes on long-lasting rolls that leave less lint behind.

 Sold by Amazon